kurewe/Exile-Lythium/README.md

    - Each trader location's NPCs are sectioned and labeled
  - exile_server_config.pbo included with JBAD and FFAA loot positions
    - Loot positions for Arma buildings and more are also included
+ - DMS Files
    - Map Config included for use with DMS
+   - Occupation static mission with Lythium location

 Does not include:
 - Roulette